 While I once believed it was the best trajectory out of the four options, the thought of unexpected death scares me the most.
 I think about the things I’ve yet to accomplish (all my reflections I have yet to cohere into personal writing), the regrets I may have but wouldn’t even have the time to form (since there is no period of decline for me to mull things over) and my last thoughts (will I think of my GPA before I die precisely because I’ve asserted that I wouldn’t?) if my life were to end unexpectedly.
 Sometimes, I even wonder about the sudden deaths of those nearest and dearest to me, which makes me feel even worse.

 After my grandfather passed away, I noticed that the blow it dealt was indubitably softened by the fact that he had been battling an incurable condition for a long time.
-Perhaps more importantly, I was comforted to know that he was able to fulfil his “dying role”.
+Perhaps more importantly, I was comforted to know that he was able to fulfill his “dying role”.
 This meant that he was able to address whatever mattered the most to him — spend more time with his children and grandchildren as well as make peace with knowing that his wife would be cared for in his absence.
-Unexpected deaths deprive the dead the chance to fulfil this role, making it difficult for those left behind to obtain closure.
-From the perspective of the bereaved, ‘sudden death’ becomes the most cruel trajectory.
+Unexpected deaths deprive the dead of the chance to fulfill this role, making it difficult for those left behind to obtain closure.
+From the perspective of the bereaved, ‘sudden death’ becomes the cruelest trajectory.
 The fact that it was fruitless to select the best trajectory became clear to me; there were pros and cons to each one and it’s unlikely that we are able to manifest our preferred path anyway.

 Maybe fearing death, unexpected or otherwise, keeps us on our toes and makes us feel more alive.
 Living with someone whose days were numbered brought the important things in life into sharper focus; standing so close to suffering has changed me, in ways that I am still trying to comprehend.
 Before my grandfather moved into my home during the last year of his life, I was not someone who would brood about my mortality.
 Perhaps the impulse to do so may fade with time, as I move along the process of grieving.
 But for now, consciously engaging in death recollection serves as a gentle reminder to not take my health — as well as my loved ones’ — for granted and to live fully while I still can.